ltrujello/ltrujello.github.io/docs/category_theory/Operads/The Braid Groups Form a (nonsymmetric) Operad.md

 we have $\beta(k_1, k_2, k_3, k_4)$
 where $k_1 = 3, k_2 = 2, k_3 = 1, k_4 = 3$.

-\
 <img src="../../../png/category_theory/chapter_9/tikz_code_4_7.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-taring at the diagram, we can see that it may be expressed as
+Staring at the diagram, we can see that it may be expressed as

 \begin{gather*}
 (\sigma_3\sigma_2\sigma_1 \cdot \sigma_4\sigma_3\sigma_2) (\sigma_6\sigma_7\sigma_8)